All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-The class of all neighbourhood bipartite graphs is not a locally finite subclass of the class of all relational structures with single ternary relation $\rel{}{\mathbf E}$.
-There is a definable equivalence on 2-tuples of vertices of the generic neighbourhood graph: $(u,v)\sim (u,v')$ if $v$ and $v'$ are connected by a path of length two in $\str{G}_u$.
-This time however the number of equivalence classes is not finite and we can not apply Proposition~\ref{prop:imaginary} directly.
+The class of all neighbourhood bipartite graphs is not a locally finite subclass of the class of all relational structures with a single ternary relation $\rel{}{\mathbf E}$, since there is a definable equivalence on 2-tuples of vertices of the generic neighbourhood bipartite graph: $(u,v)\sim (u,v')$ if $v$ and $v'$ are connected by a path of length two in $\str{G}_u$.
+This time, however, the number of equivalence classes is not finite and we cannot apply Proposition~\ref{prop:imaginary} directly.

-Let $\str{U}_{\mathcal N\mathcal B}$ be the $\omega$-categorical universal neighbourhood graph.
-It is easy to observe that every Ramsey lift of $\str{U}_{\mathcal N\mathcal B}$ remains Ramsey even if one of vertices is denoted by a special unary relation (i.e. the automorphism group of $\str{U}_{\mathcal N\mathcal B}$ is forced to fix the vertex)~\cite{Bodirsky2015}.
-Then the equivalences become definable in a sense of Proposition~\ref{prop:imaginary}.
-Consequently every Ramsey lift of $\str{U}_{\mathcal N\mathcal B}$ must already represent this equivalence class (in the model-theoretic setting this correspond to the elimination of equivalences a parameter).
-We can eliminate these equivalences by means of a binary relation:
+It is easy to observe that if $\str U$ is a homogeneous structure with a Ramsey age, then so is $\str U^+$ which differs from $\str U$ by distinguishing one vertex by a special unary relation (\ie{}\ the automorphism group of $\str{U}_{\mathcal N\mathcal B}$ is forced to fix the vertex)~\cite{Bodirsky2015}.
+Let $\str{U}_{\mathcal N\mathcal B}$ be the $\omega$-categorical universal neighbourhood bipartite graph.
+If we distinguish one vertex $u$ then the equivalence $v\sim_u v'\iff v,v'\text{ are connected by a path of length 2 in }\str G_u$ become definable in the sense of Proposition~\ref{prop:imaginary}.
+Consequently, every Ramsey lift of $\str{U}_{\mathcal N\mathcal B}$ must already explicitly represent one of the two equivalence classes (in the model-theoretic setting this corresponds to the elimination of imaginaries with a parameter).
+We can eliminate these imaginaries at once by means of a binary relation: